qlibs/mph/README.md

     clang: -fconstexpr-steps=N
     ```

-- Can I disable running tests at compile-time?
+- How to disable running tests at compile-time?

     > When `DISABLE_STATIC_ASSERT_TESTS` is defined static_asserts tests won't be executed upon inclusion.
       Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.